 The Undergraduate Calendar Year that you are required to follow is determined by when you were admitted.
 If you are beginning your studies at the University of Guelph in September of 2016, you will be required to follow the Schedule of Studies for the 2016/17 Undergraduate Calendar.

 The course codes listed in the Schedule of Studies are linked to the calendar description.
-The course description will tell you which semester a course is offered in S=Summer, F=Fall, W=Winter; the credit weight of the course (often [0.50]); provide a brief description of the course and list any prerequisites or restrictions for the course.
+The course description will tell you which semester a course is offered in, whether Summer, Fall, Winter; the credit weight of the course (often [0.50]); provide a brief description of the course and list any prerequisites or restrictions for the course.

 How long will it take me to graduate?

-In order to graduate with a University of Guelph Honours Bachelor of Science Degree students are required to complete a minimum of 20.0 credits, including required courses for the major plus Restricted Electives, Science, Arts or Social Science and Free Electives (as applicable).
+In order to graduate with a University of Guelph Honours Bachelor of Science Degree students are required to complete a minimum of 20.0 credits, including required courses for the major plus Restricted Electives, Science, Liberal Education and Free Electives (as applicable).
 As transfer credits are included in your total credits earned, you may need to complete more than 20.0 credits to satisfy your degree requirements.
 How long it will take to graduate will therefore depend on the number and type of transfer credits granted.

 When do I pick my courses?

 Once you have accepted your Offer of Admission you will be contacted by Enrolment Services with details on the course selection process.
-New Student Registration for the Fall semester typically takes place mid-May to early July.
-It is best to choose your courses as early as possible as courses do fill up.
-There will also be a course Add Period from mid-August to mid-September when students can make changes to their Fall schedule.
-You will be choosing only your Fall courses at this time; course selection for the Winter semester takes place in October.
+New Student Registration for the Fall semester typically begins in June or July.
+It is best to choose your courses as early as possible once course selection begins.
+You will be choosing only your Fall courses at that time; course selection for the Winter semester takes place in November.

 Where do I find information on dates, fees, regulations, etc.?